There is a mysterious world.

 Ernest Hemingway

-Entire books have been written about the journalist, the writer, the adventurer, the war correspondent, the hunter and many other facets of his life, we will focus here only on Ernest Hemingway, the fisherman.
+Entire books have been written about the journalist, the writer, the adventurer, the war correspondent, the hunter and many other facets of his life.
+We will focus here only on Ernest Hemingway, the fisherman.

 If he is mostly known by the general public for his fishing exploits with “Big Game Fish” (marlin, tuna, swordfish…), “Papa” also fished for trout and salmon with a fly.
-He was a real fisherman, who took as much pleasure in catching a marlin of more than a thousand pounds, as in catching a trout of one pound.
+He was a real fisherman who took as much pleasure in catching a marlin of more than a thousand pounds, as in catching a trout of one pound.
 It was in the freshwater streams and lakes of northern Michigan, where his father often took him when he was only four or five years old, that he caught his first fish.

-The memories of trout fishing, or rather brook trout fishing, from his adolescence gave material for many short stories such as “Big Two-Hearted River” or the (autobiographical) stories of Nick Adams, published between 1922 and 1933.
+The memories of trout fishing, or rather brook trout fishing, from his adolescence gave material for many short stories such as “Big Two-Hearted River” or “The Nick Adams Stories”, published between 1922 and 1933.
 During his first stay in Paris, as a foreign correspondent for the Toronto Star, he wrote several reports on fishing during his travels through Europe: Tuna fishing in Spain, February 1922, Fishing the Rhône canal, June 1922, Trout fishing in Europe, November 1923.

 Ernest Hemingway at age 17 on a Michigan river.